 )

-policy_decision = policy_engine.check(proposed_action)
+policy_decision = policy_cop.inspect(proposed_action)

 if policy_decision == "blocked":

-elif policy_decision == "needs_user_confirmation":
+elif policy_decision == "needs_human":

 else:

-result = execute_action(proposed_action)
+result = do_the_thing(proposed_action)

 memory.update(result)